Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Main techniques

-\begin{lem} Consider a simple $2$-complex $C$.
-If the link graphs of the complexes $C/P$ for paths $P$ of $C$ (possibly trivial) are all $2$-outerplanar, then all of its chordal faces are perfectly chordal. \end{lem}
+\begin{lem} Consider a simple $2$-complex~$C$.
+If the link graphs of the complexes $C/P$ for paths $P$ of~$C$ (possibly trivial) are all $2$-connected outerplanar graphs, then all of its diagonal faces are perfectly diagonal. \end{lem}

-\begin{lem} Suppose that the simple $2$-complex $C$ does not have an aspherical subcomplex.
-If the chordal faces of $C$ are all perfectly chordal and the link graphs of the complexes $C/P$ for paths $P$ of $C$ (possibly trivial) are all $2$-outerplanar, then $C$ is outerspatial. \end{lem}
+\begin{lem} Suppose that the simple $2$-complex~$C$ does not have an aspherical subcomplex.
+If the diagonal faces of~$C$ are all perfectly diagonal and the link graphs of the complexes $C/P$ for paths $P$ of~$C$ (possibly trivial) are all bi-outerplanar, then~$C$ is outerspatial. \end{lem}